wshi9124/BK-Fish-Market/README.md

 BK Fish Market is an E-Commerce site based of the needs and demands of a real client to promote their business.
-It includes both a user side to purchase products and an admin side to edit, add, and deactivate products.
+It includes both a user side to purchase products and an admin interface to edit, add, and deactivate products.

 # Technologies used:
 ######